WStreet Trading Guidelines

 Using Trailing Stops

 Protect your profits.
 Plain and simple.
-As a position moves in your favor raise your stop to lock in profits.
+As a Swing position move in your favor, raise your stop to lock in profits.
 Many stocks that are the most profitable to trade move through extreme ranges.
 In some cases a trailing stop based on percentage may be more useful or use a trailing stop based on points.
 For instance, you are in ZYX at 100 and you are using a 5% trailing stop.
 Initially your stop is 95 and you move it up as the price increases.
 When ZYX has reached 110 your stop is now 104 ½.
 Use this simple practice and NEVER LET A WINNER BECOME A LOSER.
 Use your cost as a stop once a position moves in your favor.
 Remember you can always re-establish a position in a stock.
 Be prepared to exit positions that continue to fail at key resistance and support points.
 If a stock loses momentum, before it reaches our target we may close the position to secure a profit before it vanishes.

 WStreet.com is dedicated to closing the communication loop on each recommendation.
 We have a comprehensive alert system that enables us to make you aware of changes to our recommendations.
 Please check back frequently for alerts on positions you may be in.
 Alerts inform you when it is time to adjust your stop, take profits or make changes to your position.